decodingahmed/copilot-product-owner/GETTING_STARTED.md

 "Show me the current development plan"
 ```

-Copilot will read existing documentation and continue where you left off.
+The ProductOwner will read existing documentation and continue where you left off.

 ## File Structure Overview